Usages of standard dashboard nodes¶

 Chart nodes are helpful for multiple data readings.
 Charts are useful for representations and comparisons of numeric and quantitative information.

-Here, the notification is configured to be displayed on the bottom right.
+In the following example, the notification is configured to be displayed on the bottom right.
 You get the following message in the dashboard window:

 Let us consider the following flow with the defined dashboard groups in the sidebar: